 Description

 These fluffy vegan chocolate chip banana pancakes are loaded with melty chocolate chunks and full of delicious chocolate banana flavour!
 You can make these delicious pancakes with only less than 10 ingredients too!
-They are healthy, easy to whip up in the morning, great for yummy breakfast and snacks in the afternoon.
+They are quick and easy to whip up in the morning, great for yummy breakfast and snacks in the afternoon.

 Ingredients